tinkerbell/proposals/proposals/0027/README.md

 - The Tink workflow status reporting call result is coupled to the worker exit status
 - Lack of documentation and code comments

-We proposal a rewrite of the code base to make it easier to understand and modify.
+We propose a rewrite of the code base to make it easier to understand and modify.

 ## Goals and not Goals